hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from laptop")

-### TBD python or PowerShell script
+### In-band Python script

-The `blobstore://.` URL can be used as well in Redfish client Python or PowerShell scripts  perform in-band management operations.
-Such programs will have the same behavior as iLOrest ...
-TBD
+The `blobstore://.` URL can be used as well in Redfish client Python scripts based upon the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
+Such programs will have the same behavior as iLOrest since iLOrest uses as well this HPE Python Redfish library.

-> NOTE: TBD can we use the `blobstore://.` target URL with tackle box ? or non HPE PowerShell cmdlets ?
-TBD

-In the following picture you can see the execution in a virtual machine, of the `get_ilo_ip.py` python example from the [HPE Python iLOrest library](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py).
+In the following picture you can see the execution in a virtual machine, of the [get_ilo_ip.py](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py) python example from this HPE library configured for in-band management.

 The `grep` command, following the `dmidecode` command returns all the lines of the `get_ilo_ip.py` file, containing strings `SYSTEM_URL` or `LOGIN_ACCOUNT` or `LOGIN_PASSWORD`.
 Lines starting with a `#` sign are commented lines, thus, not executed.

-The target URL (`SYSTEM_URL`) points to `blobstore://.` and the `LOGIN_ACCOUNT` and `LOGIN_PASSWORD` variables are empty.
+The target URL (`SYSTEM_URL`) points to `blobstore://.` and, the `LOGIN_ACCOUNT` and `LOGIN_PASSWORD` variables are empty.
 With this configuration, the `RedfishClient` method will try to connect to the CHIF driver to access the local iLO.
-However, it fails because
+However, it fails because it the script is executed on a virtual machine.

-The result of this in-band configuration is a `ChifDriverMissingOrNotFound` (only the last two lines of stack dump are displayed).
+The result of this in-band configuration is a `ChifDriverMissingOrNotFound` error.
+Only the last two lines of stack dump are displayed for clarity.

 ![blobstore target URL](/img/blobstoretarget.png "blobstore target URL")